kokafor/hello-jenkins/README.md

-# hello-jenkins
-My super sample app to test out Jenkins. more change3
+Quick and dirty project to test github plugin in jenkns